birkiy/bluegill/README.md

-# genographs
+# bluegill

-Wow!
+!
 New genomics visualization library!